Navigation: THE REMOTE DATABASE VERSION >

 Uploading your Data from a Local ACCOUNTS Database

-The first option is if you had been running a previous version of ACCOUNTS - not a Web Network Version - on the same computer.
-In that case, you will be asked whether you wish to convert the data from the local database from that previous version of ACCOUNTS into your web database.
+The first option is if you had been running a previous version of ACCOUNTS - not a Remote Database Version - on the same computer.
+In that case, you will be asked whether you wish to convert the data from the local database from that previous version of ACCOUNTS into your remote database.
 That action is also referred to as an "upload".
 Choose Upload Now from the options it offers, unless there is some reason you want to skip this and either start with an empty database, or restore a backup from a previous version of ACCOUNTS.

 If you do answer Upload Now, a series of message boxes and windows will come up telling you what is happening, and when it is completed.
 Usually this will be quite quick.